 Economic Sustainability Commission: The main entrances to the Century Center should be improved to enhance accessibility by the public and to reinforce the Center's role as the focal point of the downtown.

 2.42 Development throughout Carrboro should be consistent with its distinctive town character.
 The town should adhere to policies that limit the widening of roads, encourage plantings alongside roads, preserve historic areas, buildings and older neighborhoods, and retain unspoiled green spaces and other natural areas.

 NTA Advisory Committee: The same effort should be extended to include the Northern Study Area.
+Limits to widening Old NC 86 and Homestead should be specifically stated in the Town's transportation plan.

-- 2.43 Carrboro should plan and encourage the growth of tree canopies over roads to mitigate the heat and smog effect caused by superheated pavement.
-Carrboro should strongly encourage the electric utilities to put their lines underground to allow for full canopy coverage. - 2.44 Environmental Advisory Board: Solar power and other renewable sources of energy should be incorporated into the town infrastructure.
-Other green infrastructure - green roofs, green walls, curb cuts, mini rain gardens, porous pavement with buried cisterns, among other Best Management Practices (BMPs), should be built throughout the town. - 2.45 Environmental Advisory Board: The town should be known as a practitioner of climate change mitigation and adaptation practices.
+- 2.42.1 Carrboro should plan and encourage the growth of tree canopies over roads to mitigate the heat and smog effect caused by superheated pavement.
+Carrboro should strongly encourage the electric utilities to put their lines underground to allow for full canopy coverage. - 2.43 Environmental Advisory Board: Solar power and other renewable sources of energy should be incorporated into the town infrastructure.
+Other green infrastructure green roofs, green walls, curb cuts, mini rain gardens, porous pavement with buried cisterns, among other Best Management Practices (BMPs), should be built throughout the town. - 2.44 Environmental Advisory Board: The town should be known as a practitioner of climate change mitigation and adaptation practices.
 The town should make an effort to attract businesses and manufacturing that will contribute to an economically and environmentally sustainable future.